castaneai/minimatch/README.md

 ## Quickstart

-minimatch consists of two parts: Backend and Frontend.
+minimatch consists of two parts: **Frontend** and **Backend**.

+Frontend is an API Server for creating tickets and checking matchmaking status.

+Backend is a job to retrieve tickets and perform matchmaking.
 You can pass the **MatchProfile**,
-**MatchFunction** and **Assigner** to the minimatch backend.
+**MatchFunction** and **Assigner** to the backend.

+**MatchProfile** is the definition of matchmaking.
+It has pools for classifying tickets.
 **MatchFunction** performs matchmaking based on Ticket for each fetched pool.
 And **Assigner** assigns a GameServer info to the established matches.

-After registering Backend, start the Frontend service as a gRPC server.
-You can now use Open Match compatible services!
+The following is a minimal code.
+See [examples/](./examples) for a more actual example.

 ```go
 var matchProfile = &pb.MatchProfile{...}